H\"older Continuity of Cumulative Distribution Functions for Noncommutative Polynomials under Finite Free Fisher Information: Approximation of Cauchy transforms by linearizations

-Moreover, if $p$ is selfadjoint, we may find a particular linear representation $\rho$ which is additionally selfadjoint in the sense that $v=u^\ast$ holds and all $Q_0,Q_1,\dots,Q_n$ are selfadjoint.
-With the help of the well-known Schur complement formula, one easily sees that the scalar-valued Cauchy transform of $p(X_1,\dots,X_n)$ can be obtained from the matrix-valued Cauchy transform of the selfadjoint operator $\hat{p}(X_1,\dots,X_n) \in M_{d+1}(\A)$, where
+with scalar matrices $Q_0,Q_1,\dots,Q_n\in M_d(\C)$ which enjoys the crucial property that $P = -u Q^{-1} v$.
+Moreover, if $P$ is selfadjoint, we may find a particular linear representation $\rho$ which is additionally \emph{selfadjoint} in the sense that $v=u^\ast$ holds and all matrices $Q_0,Q_1,\dots,Q_n$ are selfadjoint.
+The matrix-valued but linear polynomial

-which is some matrix-valued but linear polynomial, called the \emph{selfadjoint linearization of $p$ associated to $\rho$}; in fact, we have for every point $z\in\C^+$ that
+is called the \emph{linearization of $P$ associated to $\rho$}; note that $\hat{P}$ is selfadjoint if and only if $\rho$ is selfadjoint.